Our Warranty Details

 Also referred to as gold plated jewelry, these pieces are created through a process where a base metal is covered with a very thin layer of gold by electroplating it.
 The quality of the base metal often determines the durability of gold plating.
-Majority of the gold finished items at Jewelry Unlimited comprise of sterling silver as the base metal making them a far more durable and sturdy choice.
+Majority of the gold-finished items at Jewelry Unlimited comprise of sterling silver as the base metal making them a far more durable and sturdy choice.

 Insuring high-value personal property is a good idea, and your jewelry is no exception.
-Homeowner's and renter's insurance policies usually offer coverage for jewelry theft / damage.
+Homeowner's and renter's insurance policies usually offer coverage for jewelry theft/damage.
 Carefully review your policy.
 Depending on the value of your collection, you might consider insurance specifically for your jewelry.

 Jewelry/ Watch Appraisal Certificates

 An appraisal certificate is an easily understood document prepared by an expert gemologist that describes the key characteristics and quality of the diamonds and metal used on the jewelry/watches.
 The appraisal certificate can also be used for to purchase insurance as well as for upgrades or resell.
 All diamond jewelry $500 and up, purchased from Jewelry Unlimited, comes with an appraisal certificate.
 Various designer watches include an appraisal certificate from a certified diamond laboratory.
-Please refer to individual listings for availability and nature of certificate.
+Please refer to individual listings for availability and nature of the certificate.

 Caring for Jewelry

 All jewelry pieces require regular cleaning to maintain shine and brilliance.
 You can clean the jewelry at home with a soft brush and a soapy solution.
 You can also use readymade cleaning solutions or take services of a professional jeweler.
 It is important that the jewelry is stored individually in soft cloths or plastic Ziploc bags to keep from getting scratched and that it is removed while doing heavy work, housework or gardening.
-It is essential to avoid contact of jewelry with bleach, colognes, cosmetics and hair sprays etc. All diamond jewelry $500 and up, purchased from Jewelry Unlimited, comes with an appraisal certificate.
+It is essential to avoid contact with the jewelry with bleach, colognes, cosmetics and hair sprays, etc. All diamond jewelry $500 and up, purchased from Jewelry Unlimited, comes with an appraisal certificate.
 Various designer watches include an appraisal certificate from a certified diamond laboratory.
-Please refer to individual listings for availability and nature of certificate.
+Please refer to individual listings for the availability and nature of the certificate.

 Ring Size/Ring Size Conversion

-At Jewelry Unlimited, majority of the women's rings are available in size 7 and the men's in size 10.
+At Jewelry Unlimited, the majority of the women's rings are available in size 7 and the men's in size 10.
 Most of these rings can be sized up or down to 3 sizes.
 The ones that can't be sized, are often available on custom order.
 Please refer to the individual listings for the details on sizes and contact us to know the cost in case re-sizing is needed.
 Please click on the link below to view a comprehensive chart for conversion for your ring size in the US size.